This Overlooked Variable Is the Key to the Pandemic

 Overdispersion should also inform our contact-tracing efforts.
 In fact, we may need to turn them upside down.
 Right now, many states and nations engage in what is called forward or prospective contact tracing.
 Once an infected person is identified, we try to find out with whom they interacted afterward so that we can warn, test, isolate, and quarantine these potential exposures.
 But that’s not the only way to trace contacts.
 And, because of overdispersion, it’s not necessarily where the most bang for the buck lies.
 Instead, in many cases, we should try to work backwards to see who first infected the subject.

 Because of overdispersion, most people will have been infected by someone who also infected other people, because only a small percentage of people infect many at a time, whereas most infect zero or maybe one person.
-As Adam Kucharski, an epidemiologist and the author of the book The Rules of Contagion, explained to me, If we can use retrospective contact tracing to find the person who infected our patient, and then trace the forward contacts of the infecting person, we are generally going to find a lot more cases compared with forward-tracing contacts of the infected patient, which will merely identify potential exposures, many of which will not happen anyway, because most transmission chains die out on their own.
+As Adam Kucharski, an epidemiologist and the author of the book The Rules of Contagion, explained to me, if we can use retrospective contact tracing to find the person who infected our patient, and then trace the forward contacts of the infecting person, we are generally going to find a lot more cases compared with forward-tracing contacts of the infected patient, which will merely identify potential exposures, many of which will not happen anyway, because most transmission chains die out on their own.

 The reason for backward tracing’s importance is similar to what the sociologist Scott L. Feld called the friendship paradox: Your friends are, on average, going to have more friends than you.
 (Sorry!)
 It’s straightforward once you take the network-level view.
 Friendships are not distributed equally; some people have a lot of friends, and your friend circle is more likely to include those social butterflies, because how could it not?
 They friended you and others.
 And those social butterflies will drive up the average number of friends that your friends have compared with you, a regular person.
 (Of course, this will not hold for the social butterflies themselves, but overdispersion means that there are much fewer of them.)
 Similarly, the infectious person who is transmitting the disease is like the pandemic social butterfly: The average number of people they infect will be much higher than most of the population, who will transmit the disease much less frequently.
 Indeed, as Kucharski and his co-authors show mathematically, overdispersion means that “forward tracing alone can, on average, identify at most the mean number of secondary infections (i.e. R)”; in contrast, “backward tracing increases this maximum number of traceable individuals by a factor of 2-3, as index cases are more likely to come from clusters than a case is to generate a cluster.”